IBM/docker101/lab1.md

 Key Takeaways
 - Containers are composed of linux namespaces and control groups that provide isolation from other containers and the host.
 - Because of the isolation properties of containers, you can schedule many containers on a single host without worrying about conflicting dependencies.
 This makes it easier to run multiple containers on a single host: fully utilizing resources allocated to that host, and ultimately saving some money on server costs.
-- The official images of the Docker Hub should be preferred (Lab 2) because they go through a [vetting process](https://docs.docker.com/docker-hub/official_repos/) by the Docker team and meet higher standards for security and documentation.
+-  Avoid using unverified content from the Docker Store when developing your own images because these images may contain security vulnerabilities or possibly even malicious software.
 - Containers include everything they need to run the processes within them, so there is no need to install additional dependencies directly on your host.